FernV/Gcode-highlight-for-Kate/README.md

 1. Installation
 --------------------------------------------------------------------------------
-1. Download gcodeHL.xml and G-Code-snippets.xml in the folder of your choice
+1. Download gcode.xml and G-Code-snippets.xml in the folder of your choice

-2. Copy gcodeHL.xml in
+2. Copy gcode.xml in
 	~/.kde/share/apps/katepart/syntax
 	(for windows use  C:\Users\%name%\AppData\Local\katepart5\syntax)
+	Create sub-dir if needed

 3. Copy G-Code-snippets.xml in
 	~/.kde/share/apps/ktexteditor_snippets/data
 	(for windows use  C:\Users\%name%\AppData\Local\ktexteditor_snippets\data)
+	Create sub-dir if needed

 2. Configuration
 --------------------------------------------------------------------------------